n0nuser/python-backend-roadmap/README.md

 ## Web Services

-- [ ] 🟡⭐⭐⭐ APIs and Web Services: APIs, or Application Programming Interfaces, allow different software applications to communicate with each other.
+- [ ] 🟡⭐⭐⭐ **APIs and Web Services**: APIs, or Application Programming Interfaces, allow different software applications to communicate with each other.
 Web services are a type of API that operate over the web.
   - [ ] 🟢⭐ OpenAPI: The OpenAPI Specification (formerly Swagger) is a specification for building APIs.
 It provides a way to describe and document a RESTful API.
   - [ ] 🟡 GraphQL: An alternative to REST, GraphQL allows clients to define the structure of the data required, and the same structure of the data is returned from the server.
-- [ ] 🟡⭐⭐ Services and Microservices: Understand the basics of services and microservices.
+- [ ] 🟡⭐⭐ **Services and Microservices**: Understand the basics of services and microservices.
   - [ ] 🟢⭐ Isolation: Learn about isolation in microservices.
   - [ ] 🟡⭐ Communication: Explore communication between microservices.
   - [ ] 🟢 Service Discovery: Understand service discovery and networking in microservices.